So, I walked into my room last night and looked at my bed and thought, What the heck? Honestly, I shouldn’t be surprised. It’s always the same issue.

 I stare at my closet trying to figure out which type of a mood I’m in.

-I settle on something, and I put it on.
+I settle on something and put it on.

 It feels wrong.